ajbowen249/GoTutorial/README.md

         i++
     }
 ```
-There are also `break` and `continue` keywords that act those in other languages.
+There are also `break` and `continue` keywords that act like those in other languages.
 Go also has its own special kind of automatic `for`:
 ```go
     vals := []int{1, 5, 2, 9}